The research projects within Ylva Ivarsson Group

 A significant part of the human proteome is intrinsically disordered.
 These regions are enriched in short motifs serving as docking sites for peptide binding modules.
 Peptide-motifs interactions are crucial for the wiring of signaling pathways.
 These important but transient interactions are difficult to capture through most conventional high-throughput methods.
 We apply a novel approach for the large-scale profiling of domain-motifs interactions called Proteomic Peptide Phage Display (ProP-PD) (Ivarsson et al, 2014, Sundell & Ivarsson, 2014).
 The method allows the interrogation of domain-motifs interactions on a proteome-wide scale.
 ProP-PD can be used to search for protein-motif interactions of potential biological relevance on a proteome wide scale and it provides information that is complementary to other high-throughput methods.

-Detailed functional and structural analysis of syntenin interactions
+Functional and structural analysis of syntenin interactions

 We have a long-standing interest in the field of PDZ domains, ranging from folding to functional analysis (see list of publications).
 Currently, we are performing a detailed structure function analysis of the two closely linked PDZ domains of the adaptor protein syntenin.
 Syntenin is involved in processes regulating cell-cell adhesion, vesicular trafficking and synaptic transmission, and is upregulated in several cancers.
 Most syntenin ligands have been identified through yeast-two-hybrid experiments.
 We are currently expanding the syntenin network and perform detailed functional and structural analysis of key interactions.